matevzl533/Noccaea_praecox_transcriptome/README.md

 ### de novo assembly with Trinity

-We used Trinity for transcriptome de novo assembly with default parameters with the addition of strand information (--SS_lib_type RF) and minimum contig length (--min_contig_length 200).
+We used [Trinity](https://github.com/trinityrnaseq/trinityrnaseq) for transcriptome de novo assembly with default parameters with the addition of strand information (--SS_lib_type RF).

 ### Removing redundancy

-To reduce redundancy, contigs from the assembly were clustered using CD-HIT with the following parameters: -s 0.9 -aS 0.9.
+To reduce redundancy, contigs from the assembly were clustered using [CD-HIT](https://github.com/weizhongli/cdhit) with the following parameters: -s 0.9 -aS 0.9.

 ## Accessing assembly quality